St. Louis Health Technology Degree Programs

 St. Louis Community College

-St. Louis Community College offers degree and certificate programs for students looking for academic and professional training opportunity.
-Students will find that health information technology is one of the 100 career programs the school offers.
+St. Louis Community College offers degree and certificate programs for students looking for academic and professional training opportunities.
+Students will find that health information technology is one of over 80 career programs the school offers.
 The college features an associate degree program in the field.

 Associate in Applied Science in Health Information Technology